pktechnology-code/cgateserver/README.md

 # Clipsal CGATE Server 3.x.x

-This is the new version of C-Gate Server incorporating the new database (.db) format.
+This is the new version of C-Gate Server incorporating a new database (.db) format.

 I'm working from a local repository for now until I get my head around how to use Github instead.